 Some people grind their upper and lower teeth together, especially at night.
 Over time it can wear down the enamel.

 Talk to your dentist if you've got the grinding habit.
-He may suggest a custom-fitted mouth guard that can protect your teeth.
+They may suggest a custom-fitted mouth guard that can protect your teeth.

 9. Get Regular Checkups